-Your hair or beauty business may receive a letter from the (ICO) Information Commissioner’s Office within the next week or two.
-Make sure you look out for it.
+Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 The letter is about GDPR and is a reminder to businesses that they may have to register with the ICO and pay a data protection fee.
-Letters are being sent to the registered office addresses of limited companies which in some cases may not be the salon/barbershop address.
+Letters are being sent to the registered office addresses of limited companies which in some cases may not be the salon, barbershop or clinic address.

 This blog post covers: